The most important aspect of carp fishing, and possibly the one that gets overlooked the most, is bankside carp care.

 Landing your carp

 If the margins are deep enough net the carp in the close margins, however, if you are fishing where they are very shallow it is best to try and move into a position where you can net the fish in deeper water.
 Alternatively you should be able to slip on your waders to net the fish in deeper water.
 Please note that wading is dangerous and is not allowed on CEMEX waters.

 Now you’re ready, here’s how to use the carp care equipment you have set up…

 With the carp in the landing net, if you have someone around ask them to help by either holding the carp in the net, or, by wetting the unhooking mat and weigh sling for you.
-With the mat ready remove the arms from the landing net and roll up the net, and before lifting the carp from the water, make sure its pectoral fins are tucked back along its body.
+With the mat ready remove the arms from the landing net and roll up the net.
+Before lifting the carp from the water make sure its pectoral fins are tucked back along its body.